How To Get Rid Of Anger To Improve Your Life

 It may help to calmly describe what happened and say, "When you did that, I felt angry."
 At this point, you can't control how they respond, but you might be surprised.
 They may respond in a positive way that leads to less conflict in the future.

-Talk to a counselor about anger
+Talk to a counselor and ask for help to remove anger

 If you’re experiencing problematic anger, you may benefit from connecting with a licensed mental health professional.
 A therapist may be able to help you explore the root causes of your anger and learn to manage it skillfully.
 Even if you don't have an anger disorder, you may still benefit from learning healthy ways to manage and express anger.
 If you don’t feel comfortable with in-office therapy, you might consider trying online therapy.